Meet Coach

 The “if I don’t see a way I’ll make a way” mindset.

-I credit the soulful peace that allowed me to explore the flaws in my mind and develop the necessary tools to make mental upgrades.. to the gym.
+I credit the soulful peace that allowed me to explore the flaws in my mindset, and develop the necessary tools to make mental upgrades to the gym.

-So towards the end of my Army career I earned my first official fitness certification, I was off to the races shortly afterward.
+Towards the end of my Army career I studied for and received my first official fitness certification, I was off to the races shortly afterward.

-At the end of enlistment, I returned to my home state of Texas, set up "shop" in San Antonio, and started on as a fitness trainer with Golds Gym.
+At the end of enlistment, I returned to my home state of Texas, planted my flag in San Antonio, and started on as a fitness trainer with Golds Gym.

-There I stacked certifications.
-Expanding my fitness foundation was two-pronged: personal and professional.
+At Golds I stacked certifications.
+Ballooning my fitness foundation was two-pronged: personal and professional.

-I quickly reached Golds’ highest coaching level earning the title of: Expert Fitness Trainer.
+I quickly reached Golds’ highest coaching level of: Expert Fitness Trainer.

 Muscle ANd Mentality Explained